CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 #### d.
 Building access.

 All buildings classified in other than occupancy groups A, mechanical and electrical equipment rooms and boiler and furnace rooms of D-2 or J-3 shall have at least one primary entrance accessible to and usable by individuals who use wheelchairs.
 Such entrance shall provide access to a level that makes elevators available in buildings where elevators are provided.
-Where ramps are used to comply with this requirement, they shall have a slope not greater than one in twelve, and shall otherwise conform to the provisions of [section 27-377](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-377 Ramps) and reference standard RS 4-6.
+Where ramps are used to comply with this requirement, they shall have a slope not greater than one in twelve, and shall otherwise conform to the provisions of [section 27-377](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-377-ramps) and reference standard RS 4-6.

-The commissioner may waive the requirements of this section in the alteration of buildings existing on the effective date of this code in accordance with [section 27-292.6](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%204/Building%20Limitation/§27-292.6 Waiver of Requirements) of this code.
+The commissioner may waive the requirements of this section in the alteration of buildings existing on the effective date of this code in accordance with [section 27-292.6](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%204/Building%20Limitation#§27-2926-waiver-of-requirements) of this code.

 ### **§27-358 Occupant Load**

-The number of occupants for whom exit facilities shall be provided shall be established either (1) by the actual number of occupants for whom each occupied space, floor, or building, as the case may be, is designed, or (2) by using the appropriate occupant-area ratios from [table 6-2](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements), whichever is larger.
+The number of occupants for whom exit facilities shall be provided shall be established either (1) by the actual number of occupants for whom each occupied space, floor, or building, as the case may be, is designed, or (2) by using the appropriate occupant-area ratios from [table 6-2](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-2occupant-load-requirements-net-area-table), whichever is larger.
 The occupant load of any space shall include the occupant load of all spaces that discharge through it in order to gain access to an exit.

 #### (a) Unlisted occupancies.

-Where data regarding the sq. ft. per person for an occupancy is not listed in [table 6-2](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements), the occupant load shall be established by an architect or engineer, subject to the approval of the commissioner.
+Where data regarding the sq. ft. per person for an occupancy is not listed in [table 6-2](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-2occupant-load-requirements-net-area-table), the occupant load shall be established by an architect or engineer, subject to the approval of the commissioner.

 #### (b) Modifications.

-(1) When the actual occupant load of any space will be significantly lower than that listed in [table 6-2](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements), the commissioner may establish a lower basis for the determination of the occupant load.
+(1) When the actual occupant load of any space will be significantly lower than that listed in [table 6-2](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-2occupant-load-requirements-net-area-table), the commissioner may establish a lower basis for the determination of the occupant load.

 (2) When a building existing on December sixth, nineteen hundred sixty-eight is altered or changed in occupancy or use so as to require enlarged exit facilities, the commissioner may authorize the alteration or change in occupancy or use without an enlargement of exit facilities, provided the occupant load is limited to that accommodated by the existing exit facilities as determined by the provisions of this code, and the building or space is posted accordingly with a sign.
 Such signs shall be at least twelve inches in width and sixteen inches in height.
 The lettering shall be red on a white background.
 The letters shall be not less than one inch high and the numerals not less than one and one-quarter inches high.